-The Disabled American Veterans (DAV) provides free van rides to and from Battle Creek VA Medical Center in Battle Creek to Veterans who don’t have other transportation options.
-Find out how to schedule a DAV van ride.
+The VA provides free van rides to and from the Battle Creek VA Medical Center to Veterans who don’t have other transportation options.

 Arrange a ride

 If you’d like to schedule a Volunteer Transportation Network van ride from the Wyoming, Muskegon or Benton Harbor area, contact the Veterans Transportation Service at the Battle Creek VA Medical Center, 1-888-214-1247 ext.
 33871.
 From the Niles area, call the Niles Senior Center at 269-683-9380.

 Please note that the VA Volunteer Transportation Network vans can only provide rides to ambulatory passengers (passengers who are able to move around without the driver’s help).
 For information on accessible transportation options, review our other Veteran shuttle services.

 Veteran Transportation Service

 Other Veteran-specific transportation services, including buses, shuttles, and wheelchair-accessible transport, are available to patients.
 Please contact these providers directly to schedule a ride.